yan03515/Master-Project/README.md

 ### Future Directions

 - **Real-Time Autonomous Localization and Navigation**

-  Extending the current offline localization pipeline to process streaming LiDAR data in real time, and further integrating IMU sensor fusion toward real-time autonomous navigation on **NVIDIA Jetson Orin NX** within the **NTUST campus environment**.The vehicle's mechanical structure, PC-side control program, and FPGA-based motor control system are documented in the [Autonomous-Vehicle](https://github.com/yan03515/Autonomous-Vehicle/tree/main) repository.
+  Extending the current offline localization pipeline to process streaming LiDAR data in real time, and further integrating IMU sensor fusion toward real-time autonomous navigation on **NVIDIA Jetson Orin NX** within the **NTUST campus environment**.

+  The system will be deployed and validated on our laboratory autonomous vehicle platform for real-world testing.
+The vehicle's mechanical structure, PC-side control program, and FPGA-based motor control system are documented in the [Autonomous-Vehicle](https://github.com/yan03515/Autonomous-Vehicle/tree/main) repository.

 ## Acknowledgment and References